chaoge525/soafee_demo/documentation/quickstart.rst

 To deploy an image on N1SDP you will need a tool to copy the image using its block map.
-In this tutorial, we will use ``bmap-tools`` which can be installed on your host via the following command (example on Ubuntu based host):
+In this tutorial, we will use ``bmap-tools`` which can be installed on your Build Host via the following command (example on a Ubuntu based Build Host):

 .. code-block:: console